cloudnative-pg/cloudnative-pg/docs/src/security.md

 ## Code

-Source code of CloudNativePG is *systematically scanned* for static analysis purposes, including **security problems**, using a popular open-source linter for Go called [GolangCI-Lint](https://github.com/golangci/golangci-lint) directly in the CI/CD pipeline.
+CloudNativePG's source code is *systematically scanned* for static analysis purposes, including **security problems**, using a popular open-source linter for Go called [GolangCI-Lint](https://github.com/golangci/golangci-lint) directly in the CI/CD pipeline.
 GolangCI-Lint can run several *linters* on the same source code.

-One of these is [Golang Security Checker](https://github.com/securego/gosec), or simply `gosec`, a linter that scans the abstract syntactic tree of the source against a set of rules aimed at the discovery of well-known vulnerabilities, threats, and weaknesses hidden in the code such as hard-coded credentials, integer overflows and SQL injections - to name a few.
+One of these is [Golang Security Checker](https://github.com/securego/gosec), or simply `gosec`, a linter that scans the abstract syntax tree of the source against a set of rules aimed at the discovery of well-known vulnerabilities, threats, and weaknesses hidden in the code, such as hard-coded credentials, integer overflows and SQL injections - to name a few.

-Another step during the CI/CD pipeline is running [govulncheck](https://pkg.go.dev/golang.org/x/vuln/cmd/govulncheck) which reports known vulnerabilities that affect Go code, or even the compiler, meaning that if for some reason, the operator is built with a version of the Go compiler that contains a known bug this will be spotted during the process.
+Another step in the CI/CD pipeline is running [govulncheck](https://pkg.go.dev/golang.org/x/vuln/cmd/govulncheck), which reports known vulnerabilities that affect Go code, or even the compiler, meaning that if for some reason, the operator is built with a version of the Go compiler that contains a known bug, this will be spotted by govulncheck.

 GitHub also provides another tool [CodeQL](https://codeql.github.com/) that has been enabled and included in our CI/CD pipeline, thus, will block any pull request on which it could find any security issue.
 The configuration of CodeQL was set to only review Go code, so any other language in the repository like, python or bash, is not covered by this test.

-The [Snyk](https://snyk.io/) has an Open Source Projects in which CloudNativePG was accepted and we run the Snyk code scan every night in a scheduled job and produce weekly reports with any new finding on code security and also for licensing issues that could come up.
+[Snyk](https://snyk.io/) recognizes  CloudNativePG as an Open Source Project.
+Snyk code scan is run every night in a scheduled job, and produces weekly reports with any new findings on code security, and also on licensing issues.

 One of the last things to note is that we have the "Report a vulnerability" option enabled on the Security section inside the repository that allows users to safely report any security